jvalls99/Personal/README.txt

 TFM:

-1. build_core.sh: Receives a list of NCBI identifiers (GCF) as argument.
+1. construction_core.sh: Receives a list of NCBI identifiers (GCF) as argument.
 The user chooses by parameters whether to build the core or pangenome, whether to build a plasmid database and in that case, can enter the FASTA file with the sequences.
 The processes of downloading, annotation downloading, annotation, plasmid removal (only for core) and obtaining alignments with Panaroo are automated.
 SNPs and phylogeny are also obtained. core.